Skip over main navigation

 Facilities in the building

 Guide dogs are welcome.
 Staff are happy to answer any enquiries and offer assistance to visitors.
+We also occasionally hold handling events with our curator, which may be of additional interest to visually impaired visitors.

-Please download our Access Statement here: Access_Statement_For_Rochdale_Pioneers_Museum_2019-converted.pdf
+View our Access Statement

 Published: 22nd August, 2019